On Distillation of Guided Diffusion Models: Related Work

 \section{Related Work}

-Our approach is related to existing works on improving the sampling speed of diffusion models.
-For instance, denoising diffusion implicit model (DDIM~\cite{song2020denoising}), probability flow sampler~\citep{song2020score}, fast SDE integrators~\citep{jolicoeur2021gotta} have been proposed to improve the sampling speed of diffusion models~\citep{sohl-dickstein2015deep,ho2020denoising}.
-Progressive distillation~\citep{salimans2022progressive} is perhaps the most relevant work.
-Specifically, it proposes to progressively distill a pre-trained diffusion model into a fewer-step student model with the same model architecture.
-However, none of the above approaches have been applied to distilling classifier-free guided models.
-At the same time, these approaches~\citep{song2020denoising,song2020score,salimans2022progressive} only consider deterministic sampling schemes to improve the sampling speed.
-In this work, we propose an approach to distill classifier-free guided diffusion models and further develop an effective stochastic sampling approach to sample from the distilled models.
+Our approach is related to existing works on improving the sampling speed of diffusion models~\cite{sohl-dickstein2015deep,ho2020denoising,song2020score}.
+For instance, denoising diffusion implicit models (DDIM~\cite{song2020denoising}), probability flow sampler~\cite{song2020score}, fast SDE integrators~\cite{jolicoeur2021gotta} have been proposed to improve the sampling speed of diffusion models.
+Other works develop higher-order solvers~\cite{lu2022dpm}, exponential integrators \cite{liu2022pseudo}, and dynamic programming based approach~\cite{watson2022learning} to accelerating sampling speed.
+However, none of these approaches have achieved comparable performance as our method on distilling classifier-free guided diffusion models.